 We do not require adherence to a specific creed.
 We affirm the Unitarian Universalist (UU) Principles and Sources, and we support each individual's unique search for truth and meaning.
 We are proud that our community is both a "Welcoming Congregation" and a "Green Sanctuary," both official designations from the Unitarian Universalist Association.
 We cherish diversity of religious backgrounds, racial and cultural identities or backgrounds, ethnicities, national origins, ages, ranges of ability, sexual orientations, gender expressions, financial means, educations, and political perspectives.
 We welcome all to share in congregational life.

-Click here for what to expect on Sunday
+Click here for more information about what to expect on Sunday morning.

 upcoming worship services